Tiger women jump out big, roll to MIAA win

 Published on -12/5/2012, 8:34 PM

 Fifth-year Fort Hays State University women’s basketball coach Tony Hobson has won more than 450 games in a career that started in 1983.
 Only one time has he seen a start like the Tigers’ 34-1 opening run against University of Central Missouri on Wednesday night.

 However, the competition level was much different than the Jennies, ranked No. 23 in NCAA Division II in the newest coaches’ poll released Tuesday afternoon.

-"There was one time at Hastings (Neb.
-College) that we started out 33-0, but it was against a team that you might have been able to do that against," Hobson said.
-"Really, I haven't ever seen it against an undefeated team that is nationally ranked."
+“There was one time at Hastings (Neb.
+College) that we started out 33-0, but it was against a team that you might have been able to do that again,” Hobson said.
+“Really, I haven’t ever seen it against an undefeated team that is nationally ranked.”